 - Mindfulness-based therapy

 You can be assured of being treated non-judgmentally and with warmth, respect and acceptance.
 We will regularly review your progress to make sure we’re heading in the direction you want to be.

 Where your therapist will be when they counsel you

-Your therapist is a Brisbane psychologist and will be located in a private and confidential room, either in their home or in the clinic.
+Your therapist is a Brisbane psychologist or counsellor and will be located in a private and confidential room, either in their home or in the clinic.
 This will ensure they can focus solely on your discussion, without any interruption or possible breach of confidentiality.

 Tips for choosing a good place for your Telehealth appointment

 Please choose a time and place in your home where you will not be interrupted.
 Check your phone is turned to silent and that others in your household are aware you will be unavailable for the next 50 – 60 minutes.
 If you have children at home, try to ensure they are not in the same room to over-hear any sensitive discussions or emotional expression that may confuse or distress them.